 - What classes you enjoy and what you like to study, what faculty you’ve connected with

 - Opportunity for research, study abroad, and co-curricular opportunities

-- What classes come naturally to you, what are you good at?
+- What subjects come naturally to you, and what are you good at doing?

 Explore major options by: